jjowens/brokenneon/README.md

 This is a javascript library allowing you to change the opacity of each HTML element, creating a flickering effect.
 This is useful with neon like text effects, hence the name 'BrokenNeon'.
 With this library, you can time a HTML element to flicker on and off.

 This library does not create any neon-like text effects.
 You have create that yourself.
-HJowever, there are example in default.css file.
+However, there are example in default.css file.
 Feel free to re-use it.

 # build
 The folder build has a couple of examples showing how to use BrokenNeon.js.